markNZed/TaskFlow/README.md

 ## Task Hub

-Information shared between Task Processors is maintained in the Task Hub, see [README.md](hub/README.md)
+Information shared between Task Processors is maintained in the Task Hub which also acts as a router, see [README.md](hub/README.md)

 # Motivation